Login

 Chemical

-The chemical industry relies on hazmat suits to ensure worker safety and prevent environmental contamination, where workers handle many poisonous and highly corrosive chemicals.
+The chemical industry uses hazmat suits to keep workers safe and protect the environment from harmful and corrosive chemicals.
 Hazmat suits protect workers from exposure to these dangerous substances during various tasks, including the following:

 • Fumigation